-Both genders are similar, the male being differentiated from the female by the presence of whitish odor scales along the anal margin of the dorsal surface of the posterior wing4.
-Racheli8 gives a detailed description of the species' morphology.
+Both genders are similar, the male being differentiated from the female by the presence of whitish odor scales along the anal margin of the dorsal surface of the posterior wing.
+Racheli gives a detailed description of the species' morphology.

-3.5 Role of the species in its ecosystem
+3.5 Role of the species in the ecosystem